 Other advantages of writing within a niche include:

-- Being considered an authority by default.
+- Many people will consider you an authority by default.

 But writing a niche doesn’t have to relate to topic — 3DS, Vita, PS4, etc. Your niche can be the form of writing you focus on.
 Maybe you only want to write reviews or previews or event coverage.
 Be creative.